-There are many ways you can have fun in Annecy.
-You can have it everywhere, whether in the lake, mountains, or the skies above… Like, tandem paragliding.
+And having fun—that’s another great reason why you should visit Annecy!
+There are numerous ways to have fun in Annecy.
+You can find it everywhere, whether on the lake, up in the mountains, or soaring through the skies… Like experiencing tandem paragliding.

 Learn more about this fun and exciting activity here.

-During the last days of Winter, on the second weekend after Mardi Gras, Annecy lives up to its title, the Venice of the Alps.
+As winter draws to a close, on the second weekend after Mardi Gras, Annecy lives up to its reputation as the ‘Venice of the Alps.’

 - To have more variety of experiences in Annecy.

 - You will have a lot more to see.

 - That you surely won’t be bored even after you’ve seen the attractions in the historic center.

 While there are numerous attractions in the vicinity of Annecy, I would recommend checking out Château de Menthon-Saint-Bernard and Gorges du Fier.

 I suggest checking out Château de Menthon-Saint-Bernard.
 It’s a castle that looks like it’s straight out of a fairy tale, sitting on top of a hill that’s 200 meters high.
 Even though it was built in the 10th century, it’s been changed a lot over the years, with new parts added in the 13th and 19th centuries.